BACKFLOW COURSE COMPARISON:

 16 Hr.
-BPAT Fundamental / Hands On: 16 hours toward the BPAT license and 8 hours to Irrigation, CSI, Water/Wastewater, Water Treatment Specialist
+BPAT Fundamentals of Backflow & Hands On: This course combines the two courses above in two consecutive days.
+Provides 16 hours for BPAT and 8 hours for Irrigation, CSI, Water/Wastewater, Water Treatment Specialist.
+Satifies hands on, practical skills requirement.

-*Check TCEQ license hours above.
-It's the licensee's responsiblitly to ensure hours earned from a specific course apply to his or her specific license.
+*Check TCEQ license hours above (it's the licensee's responsibility to ensure hours earned will apply to a specific license).

 The TCEQ (Texas Commission on Environmental Quality) prerequisites for becoming a licensed backflow tester in Texas include a minimum of two years of TCEQ approved water related work experience, a high school diploma or GED, and successful completion of a criminal background check.
 This information is collected in an application process which includes an application fee of $111 payable to TCEQ after the student successfully completes the 40 hr. backflow tester course.
-After this application process is completed and the applicant receives an approval letter back from the TCEQ saying the applicant is approved to take the BPAT written exam at a TCEQ approved site or local college in his or her area, list will be attached.
-The BPAT license will be issued after applicant successfully passes the written examination.
+After the application is approved by TCEQ, the applicant will receive an approval letter saying the applicant is approved to take the BPAT written exam which is taken at a TCEQ approved site or local college in his or her area (list of exam sites will be included with approval letter).
+The BPAT license will then be issued after the applicant successfully completes the written exam.

 Approved areas of work include: